Rosacea · Gentle Start

 Built for the woman whose acne treatments make her redness worse.

 The Redness & Acne Formula Rx is a gentle prescription for the rosacea-acne overlap — skin that's red, sensitive, and breaking out at the same time.
 Azelaic acid does both jobs at once, and it's gentle enough for skin that reacts to almost everything else.
-It's also pregnancy-safe, which makes it the rare prescription that can stay in the routine through pregnancy and nursing.
+It's also one of the rare prescriptions that can often be continued through pregnancy and nursing — your dermatologist will confirm what's right for you.

 Ideal for you if you're